blazium-engine/blazium-docs/tutorials/xr/openxr_composition_layers.rst

 As the composition layer is composited on top of the render result, it can be rendered in front of objects that are actually forward of the viewport.

-By enabling hole punch you instruct Godot to render a transparent object where our viewport is displayed.
+By enabling hole punch you instruct Blazium to render a transparent object where our viewport is displayed.
 It does this in a way that fills the depth buffer and clears the current rendering result.
 Anything behind our viewport will now be cleared,